 CHERIoT RTOS threads have one key limitation in comparison to FreeRTOS tasks: They cannot be dynamically created.
 The security model requires a static guarantee that no memory moves between being stack memory (which is permitted to hold non-global capabilities) and non-stack (global or heap) memory.
 The trusted stack memory and save area memory should never be visible outside of the switcher.
 Without these static properties, the allocator would be in the TCB for thread and compartment isolation.

 As such, there is no equivalent of the FreeRTOS xTaskCreate function.
-Threads (and their associated stacks and trusted stacks) must be described up front in the build system.
+Threads (and their associated stacks and trusted stacks) must be described up front in the build system (see Section 5.1.
+Defining threads).
 In some cases, dynamically created threads can be replaced with thread pools, in the same way that coroutines can.

 The CHERIoT RTOS thread pool (see lib/thread_pool) allows a small number of threads to be reused.
 This provides a compartment that has two entry points.
 One is a thread entry point that sits and waits for messages from other threads, the other is exposed for calls by other compartments and sends a message to one of the threads in the pool.